joeleeofficial/Joe/index.md

 ### My Projects

-I Own Many Projects And I Will List Some Of My Useful Projects
+Some Of My Useful Projects

-### Dismega Link Shortener

-Dismega Is A Link Shortener Service And Its Free To Use.
-Its Safe, Fast And Easy To Use.
-[Check Out Dismega](https://www.disme.ga)

-### Shards Bot
+### Jet Brawley Bot

-Shards Bot Is An Awesome Discord Music Bot [Shards Bot](https://www.shards.ga)
+Yep, Its A Bot.
+What Bot ?
+An Amazing Discord Bot That Does Many Things.
+Comes With Moderation, Music, Fun, Utility, Tracker And Many More Commands !
+[Invite](https://brawley.is-a.dev/bot) Jet Brawley To Your Server Now.

+### BrawlBio

+A Place Where You Can Create Then Share Your BrawlStars Profile With Your Friends And Family.
+[Go Create One For Yourself](https://bs.is-a.dev)

-### Uptoves
+### modmail.js

-Uptoves Is A Community That Do Surveys On Many Platforms Like Discord And Stuff Like That [Check Out Uptoves](https://uptoves.ga)
+An NPM Package, A Discord Modmail Bot Build In.
+Fully Customizable !